 - unusual bleeding or bruising

-- nausea, vomiting, headache, and decreased alertness after stopping denosumab and for up to 1 year afterwards
+- decreased alertness for up to 1 year after stopping denosumab

 Denosumab injection may also cause broken bones to heal slowly and may impair bone growth and prevent teeth from coming in properly in children.
 Talk to your doctor about the risks of receiving denosumab injection.

-How should I store & dispose this medication?
+How should I store & safely dispose of this medication?

 Tell us how we can improve this post?